CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2024-09-20-error-handling.markdown

 Custom error handlers are quite difficult to write.
 In addition, the design made it impossible to run them when the fault was caused by stack exhaustion.
-Although we have [tools to help avoid stack overflows](https://cheriot.org/rtos/stack/programming/2024/05/01/stack-usage.html), these still happen (particularly when incorporating third-party code) and it's nice to have a general mechanism for using them.
+Although we have [tools to help avoid stack overflows](https://cheriot.org/rtos/stack/programming/2024/05/01/stack-usage.html), these still happen (particularly when incorporating third-party code) and it's nice to have a general mechanism for handling them.

 With a few recent PRs, we've built a much more developer-friendly mechanism for handling errors.